georgegito/prod-cons/README.md

 # Producer - Consumer Queue

-* Parallel implementation of producer-consumer queue in C using P-Threads.
+* Parallel implementation of producer - consumer queue in C using P-Threads.

 ## Build instructions